EZ-Robotics/EZ-Template/ez-template-docs/docs/util.md

 ## sgn()
-Returns the sgn of the input.
+Returns the sign of the input.
 Returns 1 if positive, -1 if negative, and 0 if 0.

+`input` value to check the sign of
 <Tabs
   groupId="ex5"
   defaultValue="proto"